fcocervera/game_recommender/README.md

 	- `models.py` - Collects main data and side data to build Graphlab model.

 ### Problem
-- ABC Board Games noticed that it’s taking a long time for their users to find games they like.
-It’s giving them a bad experience and cutting into their revenue be causing users are churning from the bad experience.
+In general, the problem recommenders are trying to solve is showing website visitors items that they are likely to be interested in buying.
+In the Venn diagram below, 'R' is our inventory of board games and 'V' is the board games our visitors are interestd in buying.
+The union of the two, RUV, is the board games that site visitors are shown and are likely to want to purchase.
+Recommenders are looking to increase the size of RUV and thus increase the likelihood of a sale to increase revenue.

 ![Alt text](/img/venn.png?raw=true "Image Title")

 ### Solution
-- I built a recommender that allows the system to leverage games that you’ve liked and match you with games that otter’s with similar interests also liked.
+I built a recommender that allows the system to leverage games that you’ve liked and match you with games that otter’s with similar interests also liked.
 It’s how Amazon recommends you books.

 ### Process
 -  I built a recommender that and chose to build one with high precision and low recall